-- (1) The performance management system of the CoM provides for an effective internal monitoring system in order to determine, on the basis of a retrospective analysis, whether the authorised supply chain management processes are being, or were followed, and whether the desired objectives of this policy are being, or were achieved. - (2) The municipal manager must establish and implement the system contemplated in sub-section (1) above. - (3) Performance management must contain a monitoring process together with retrospective analysis to determine whether- - (a) Value for money has been attained; - (b) Proper processes have been followed; - (c) Desired objectives have been achieved; - (d) There is an opportunity to improve the process; - (e) Suppliers have been assessed and the results of the assessment; and - (f) There has been deviated from procedures and, if so, what the reasons for such deviation are. - (4) The performance management system must accordingly focus on, amongst others, the- - (a) Achievement of goals; - (b) Compliance to norms and standards; - (c) Savings generated; - (d) Cost variances per item; - (e) Non-compliance with contractual conditions and requirements; and
+- (1) The performance management system of the CoM provides for an effective internal monitoring system in order to determine, on the basis of a retrospective analysis, whether the authorised supply chain management processes are being, or were followed, and whether the desired objectives of this policy are being, or were achieved. - (2) The municipal manager must establish and implement the system contemplated in sub-section (1) above.

+- (3) Performance management must contain a monitoring process together with retrospective analysis to determine whether- - (a) value for money has been attained; - (b) proper processes have been followed; - (c) desired objectives have been achieved; - (d) there is an opportunity to improve the process; - suppliers have been assessed and the results of the assessment; and - (f) there has been deviated from procedures and, if so, what the reasons for such deviation are. - (4) The performance management system must accordingly focus on, amongst others, the- - (a) achievement of goals; - (b) compliance to norms and standards; - (c) savings generated; - (d) cost variances per item; - (e) non-compliance with contractual conditions and requirements; and - (f) cost efficiency of the procurement process itself.